 React Native, being open source comes with the benefit of inspecting the code.
 Also, since it is open source, the library is deemed to be a lot more compatible with other platforms like TvOS and Windows.

-React Native comes with the feature of Hot Reloading using which mobile app developers can view the changes they are making to the app in real time on their screens.
+React Native comes with the feature of Hot Reloading using which any mobile app development company can view the changes they are making to the app in real time on their screens.

 Cons of Investing in React Native Apps

-The biggest disadvantage of creating apps using React native is that it doesn’t allow developers to use the native elements of the device like Camera or Voice Recorder etc.
+The biggest disadvantage of creating apps using React native is that it doesn’t allow a mobile app development company to use the native elements of the device like Camera or Voice Recorder etc.

-Community wise React Native Development lags a lot behind Native mobile development and because of this, there is a serious lack of third-party libraries.
+Community wise React Native Development lags a lot behind Native one and because of this, there is a serious lack of third-party libraries.
 To make use of the native libraries, the incorporation would have to be made in native modules which increases the development efforts.

-React Native has introduced major updates like Auto-linking for iOS in React Native 0.60 update.
+React Native has introduced major updates like making the Flipper debugging tool as default in the latest version, 0.62.
 But, still it doesn’t have the freedom to use all the APIs.

 Pros of Investing in Native Development